Incident Response Playbook : guide 72 heures pour réponse à breach

 Forensic Investigation

-# Linux: Combine all relevant logs
+# Linux: combiner les logs

 cat /var/log/auth.log /var/log/syslog /var/log/apache2/access.log | \